Is dslr camera listed property tax

 • Some jurisdictions offer exemptions for certain types of equipment used for professional photography, which may include DSLR cameras.

-See also Best dslr camera case review
+See also Is a dslr camera easy to use

 Exceptions: